Edit on GitHub

 The following instructions describe how to use and calibrate the lane detection feature via rqt.

-1. Place the TurtleBot3 inbetween yellow and white lanes.
+1. Place the TurtleBot3 between yellow and white lanes.

-NOTE: The lane detection filters yellow on the left side while filters white on the right side.
+NOTE: The lane detection filters yellow on the left side and white on the right side.
 Be sure that the yellow lane is on the left side of the robot.

 $ roslaunch turtlebot3_gazebo turtlebot3_autorace_2020.launch